 As I have previously mentioned, I am probably a bit of a stress head sometimes.
 Having an expert team member on my side to help me navigate this confusing, convoluted, and sometimes corrupt industry really helps me rest easy.
 I don’t have to constantly be thinking about trying to get the best deal or managing my mortgage since it is all outsourced.

 An interview with a Finance broker

-I got in touch with a local finance broker in Sydney who had worked with some friends doing mortgage brokerage for them, and asked him some pointed questions about what exactly a finance broker does and his experience in the industry.
+I got in touch with a local finance broker in Sydney who had worked with some friends doing mortgage brokerage for them, and I asked him some pointed questions about exactly what a finance broker does and about his experience in the industry.